denten-books/plain-text/2-surface.md

 on ticker tape, the inscription remained visible, at least before it entered the wires as electrical signal, it now disappeared from view soon after the key press.
 Submerged under magnetic surface inscriptions multiply, diffuse, and resist direct observation.
-The computed sign undergoes a number of chanes in the process of displacement in time and in space.
+The computed sign undergoes a number of changes in the process of displacement in time and in space.
 Using Mark III or similar tape-driven devices an operator could prepare tape today, process it tomorrow, derive the necessary calculations and transmit them the day after.
 The diffusion of the inscription from one medium to another, from one format into another in effect constitutes what we mean by the "processing" part of "word processing."
 Telegraphy forever entwined symbol and machine control.
-Magnetic storage made the new compund figure invisible.
+Magnetic storage made the new compound figure invisible.

 The potential incongruence between invisible data storage and its apparent representation was a key problem in the decades preceding the advent of screen